The Token Economy

 Surviving the Token Economy: Prompt Caching

-The industry’s answer — at least for now — is Prompt Caching.
+The industry’s answer, at least for now, is Prompt Caching.

-Here’s the idea: instead of reprocessing your entire prompt from scratch on every request, the API stores the computed KV Cache for the stable parts (system instructions, large documents, conversation history) and only processes the new tokens.
+Instead of reprocessing your entire prompt from scratch on every request, the API stores the computed KV Cache for the stable parts (system instructions, large documents, conversation history) and only processes the new tokens.

 Anthropic’s implementation lets you place explicit cache breakpoints on content blocks.
 The first request pays a small write premium (1.25x the base input price for the default 5-minute TTL, or 2x for a 1-hour TTL), but every subsequent cache hit costs just 10% of standard input pricing.
 OpenAI’s GPT-5.4 family now offers similar 90% discounts on cached tokens, though their caching is automatic rather than explicit.

 The math is compelling.
 Take a 10,000-token system prompt on Claude Opus 4.6 using the 5-minute cache.
 Without caching, ten requests cost $0.50 in input tokens alone.
 With caching, the first request costs $0.0625, and each subsequent hit costs $0.005.
 Ten requests total: $0.1075 instead of $0.50.
 That’s a 78% reduction.
-For long-running agentic sessions, the 1-hour TTL at 2x write cost makes even more sense — it breaks even after just two cache reads, and you stop worrying about the cache expiring mid-task.
+For long-running agentic sessions, the 1-hour TTL at 2x write cost makes even more sense: it breaks even after just two cache reads, and you stop worrying about the cache expiring mid-task.

 10K-token system prompt on Claude Opus 4.6 ($5/MTok input).
 Cache breaks even after just 1 read.